 That's a legitimate concern.
-A study conducted by the Center for Talent Innovation in 2010 found that 73% of women seeking to resume their careers after spending several years at home had trouble finding a comparable job.
-According to the study, those who were hired lost 16% of their earning power.
+A 2010 study conducted by the Center for Talent Innovation found that 27% of highly qualified women seeking to resume their careers after spending several years at home had trouble finding comparable jobs.
+Further, the study shows, those who were hired lost 16% of their earning power.

 Both men and women should consider what the job market will look like when they are ready to return to work.
 The good news is that more and more employers are creating programs to smooth the return to work for stay-at-home parents.
 It also helps to continue networking.
 And don’t rule out the option of telecommuting at least some of the time will give you a foot in the door when you're ready to return," says Michael Liersch, head of Behavioral Finance at Merrill Lynch Wealth Management.

 Are there any financial advantages to having one parent at home?

 You'll save on commuting costs, and your clothing budget will probably go down.
-But there's one huge advantage: You won't be on the hook for child-care expenses.
+But there's one huge advantage: You won't be on the hook for child care expenses.
 In 2015, according to the advocacy group Child Care Aware of America, the average annual cost of having an infant in day care exceeded annual tuition and fees at a four-year public college in 30 states and the District of Columbia.

 Could my career break affect our retirement saving plans?

 If you're not able to contribute to a 401(k), "your spouse should try to maximize his or her contributions if possible, to save for both of you," says Bill Hunter, director of Personal Retirement Strategies and Solutions at Bank of America Merrill Lynch.
 Once you each turn 50, you can take advantage of a catch-up provision that allows you to contribute greater amounts to your 401(k)s or IRAs.

 Your spouse can also contribute to a spousal IRA for you.
 And if you do some work while at home, you may be entitled to contribute to a SEP IRA for small business owners.